 5.2.
 Engaging in a riot

 Engaging in a riot is usually a class 2 misdemeanor under CRS 18-9-104.
-Penalties include 3 to 12 months in jail and/or $250 to $1,000 in fines.
+Penalties include up to 120 days in jail and/or up to $750 in fines.
 But if there was a threat of a deadly weapon used in the course of rioting, engaging in a riot is class 4 felony.
 Penalties include 2 to 6 years in prison and/or a fine of $2,000 to $500,000.

 5.3.
 Disobedience of public safety orders during riots

-Under CRS 18-2-301, it is a class 3 misdemeanor in Colorado if – during riot conditions or when a riot is impending – a person knowingly disobeys a peace officer or reasonable public safety order.
-Penalties include up to 6 months in jail and/or $50 to $750.
+Under CRS 18-2-301, it is a class 2 misdemeanor in Colorado if – during riot conditions or when a riot is impending – a person knowingly disobeys a peace officer or reasonable public safety order.
+Penalties include up to 120 days in jail and/or up to $750.

 5.4.
 Disorderly conduct

 Disorderly conduct (CRS 18-9-106) is a broad crime that encompasses breaching public peace, causing a public disturbance or fighting in a public place, or discharging a gun or displaying a deadly weapon.
 The offense can be charged as a misdemeanor or a petty offense.

 5.5.
 Obstructing highways or other passageways

 The crime of obstructing public highways (CRS 18-9-107) is intentionally obstructing or barricading any publicly accessible road, walkway, or passageway.
 Blocking funeral access is a class 2 misdemeanor, carrying up to 120 days in jail and/or up to $750 in fines.
 Otherwise, obstructing highways is a petty offense, carrying up to 10 days in jail and/or up to $300 in fines.